FriedbergLab/Epictope/README.md

 ## License

-Epictope is distributed open-source under the GPL3 license.
+EpicTope is distributed open-source under the GPL3 license.